Deltares-research/liwo-static/README.md

 Deployment is done through travis based on the gh-pages branch.
 See the [test server](http://deltares.github.io/liwo-static).
 A version per branch is available through [netlify](https://liwo-static.netlify.com)

+## Changing the default servers
+If you want to change the servers that are used you can adapt the `webconfig.js` file.
+This file is not minified during build and can be adapted after deployment.
+This can be done by for example puppet scripts.
+Note that each release can add or remove servers from the file so the best approach is to alter the file rather than to overwrite it (think `awk` or `file_line` in puppet).

 ## Sig review
 Create a release with `npm run release` and then run `./sig-deploy.sh` to download the latest zip file to the format liwo-static-yyyymmdd.zip.
 Upload that file to sig.